geotrev/undernet/docs/javascript.md

 ## Customizing Component Imports

-You may not want to include *every single* component in your project--that's totally fair!
-For example, let's say you don't need the Accordion component.
-How do you edit the JavaScript modules to exclude that import?
+You may not want to include *every single* component in your project.
+For example, let's say you only need the [Modal](/docs/components/modals) component.
+You can do this in two ways.

+### Import Directly from `dist/`

 Simply import the component you need directly from its file.
-This works with or without NPM.
+This works with or without NPM and Webpack.

 ```js
 import Modal from 'undernet/js/dist/components/modal'